Non-regulated analysis of existing policy for fresh strawberry fruit from the Republic of Korea

 Following the release of the Draft report for the non-regulated analysis of existing policy for fresh strawberry fruit from the Republic of Korea on 25 August 2016, seven submissions were received during the consultation process.
 The non-confidential submissions can be viewed on the Submissions received to the draft report page.
-All stakeholder submissions were considered when the department finalised the risk analysis.
+All stakeholder submissions were considered when finalising the risk analysis.

 A number of changes to the risk analysis report were made following consideration of stakeholder comments on the draft report and a subsequent review of the literature.